Saani765/Agentic-Knowledge-Retrieval-System/docs/DESIGN.md

 - It has native `Element` types for inline image and file rendering — useful for chart artifacts
 - It handles async streaming naturally — no `st.session_state` management

-The trade-off: Chainlit is less widely known than Streamlit and has a smaller ecosystem.
-If the interviewer is more comfortable with Streamlit, swapping the UI is fully isolated to `ui/app.py` and does not touch any agent logic.

 ---